org-formation/org-formation-cli/README.md

 </summary>
 &nbsp;

-Every AWS Account needs a unique root email address, there is no way around this...
+Every AWS account needs a unique root email address, there is no way around this...

-What you **can do** however is however is see whether your mailserver allows you to append a '+' (plus sign) and another secondary name to your account to create new unique email addresses.
+What you **can do** is to check whether your mail server allows you to append a '+' (plus sign) and another secondary name to your account to create new unique email addresses.

-Email to there addresses will end up in the mailbox assigned to the alias before the plus sign and this will still be considered a valid and unique emailaddress when creating a new AWS Account.
+Email to there addresses will end up in the mailbox assigned to the alias before the plus sign and this will still be considered a valid and unique email address when creating a new AWS Account.

 **Example:**
-If your emailaddress is `name@gmail.com` you will receive email send to `name+awsaccount1@gmail.com` and `name+awsaccount2@gmail.com` to your inbox.
+If your email address is `name@gmail.com` you will receive email send to `name+awsaccount1@gmail.com` and `name+awsaccount2@gmail.com` to your inbox.

-Mailservers that support this are gmail, aws workmail and hotmail.
+Mail servers that support this are gmail, aws workmail and hotmail.

 &nbsp;
 </details>